 Many rewards cards charge an annual fee for better earning power and perks, but the Scotiabank American Express Card walks the line between affordable and advantageous.
 This card has no annual fee, and every dollar spent on the card earns you Scotia Rewards points redeemable for travel (flights, hotels, cruises, car rentals, and vacation packages), merchandise (including Apple and Best Buy catalogues), gift cards, or as a credit on your monthly card statement.

 With this card, you’ll earn 1 point per dollar on all purchases.
-New cardholders will also get 5,000 bonus points when you spend $500 on eligible purchases within the first three months.
+Until October 31, 2018, new cardholders will also get 5,000 bonus points when you spend $500 on eligible purchases within the first three months.

 As with most rewards credit cards, redeeming for travel gives you the best value for your points.
 The Scotia Rewards program is very flexible, letting you book through any travel provider (with no blackout dates) and apply points to the balance afterward, or book through Scotia Rewards’ full-service travel agency.
 Cardholders will also receive discounts and special offers on hotels, airfare, cruises and vacation packages, plus up to 25% off qualifying car rentals.